pbozidarova/Aircraft-Base-Maintenance-Managing-Tool/backend/README.md

 9. Interceptor
    The method and url of each request are logged.
    It is created in its own package, but it is registered in the config package.

+10. Unit and integration tests
+    The unit tests can be reviewed in the applicable section.

+    A special configuration with a WithMockCustomUser annotation and WithMockCustomUserSecurityContextFactory were implemented in order to satisfy the security implementation and the integration tests.

 ### REST API (WEB)
   The program represents a REST API where you can request to read, update and create data.
 Delete functionality is not implemented due to law restrictions there needs to be a trace for everything done on an aircraft.